indentlabs/gpt-3-experiments/README.md

 The following experiments are included in this repository:

 * `character-generator` generates fictional characters' names, descriptions, and appearances.
+* `item-generator` generates fictional items, including a description and the material(s) that item is made of.
+* `sword-generator` generates ficticious swords with a description and legendary backstory.

 ## Repository layout